ietf-wg-cellar/matroska-specification/ordering.md

 All `Top-Level Elements` **MUST** use a 4-octet EBML Element ID.

 When using Medium Linking, chapters are used to reference other Segments to play in a given order (#medium-linking).
-A Segment containing these linked Chapters does not require a `Track` Element or a `Cluster` Element.
+A Segment containing these Linked Chapters does not require a `Track` Element or a `Cluster` Element.

 It is possible to edit a Matroska file after it has been created.
 For example, chapters, tags, or attachments can be added.
 When new `Top-Level Elements` are added to a Matroska file,